ADORSYS-GIS/e2e-banking-app/docs/sass_usage.md

     npm install
     ```
 4. Create files
-    a.
-Create .scss file(s) for the scss code.
+    Create .scss file(s) in the src directory for the scss code.
-    b.
-Create a gulpfile.js for the  the javascript code responsible for compiling scss to css.

 5. Start coding
-    - sass functions, varaibles and all othher sass features go to the .scss file
+    - sass functions, varaibles and all other sass features go to the .scss file
     - visit the sass website for sass basics: https://sass-lang.com/guide/
-6. run gulp to compile scss code to css

-7. Use the compiled css in the in your html file
+6.Import the .scss file(s) in the app.tsx file,use the features defined in the scss file and the styles defined in the scss file will be automatcally applied.